faruk-guler/LusuaL/Native/arch-linux.md

 <b>Uses</b>
 Great for desktop and laptop.
 If you also have a small device such as a Raspberry Pi and need to stick a lightweight OS on it, you can’t go wrong with Arch.

-## Exercise

-If you're interested in having Arch as your operating system, head over to the installation section and give it a try: <a href='https://www.archlinux.org/'>https://www.archlinux.org/</a>

-## Quiz Questions

-What package manager does Arch Linux use?

-## Quiz Answer

-Pacman